openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 *Note:`kube-apiserver` migration is not important, as it currently depends on `cloud.Interface` only in establishing SSH node tunnelling functionality unused in `OpenShift` and [deprecated](https://github.com/kubernetes/kubernetes/blob/master/cmd/kube-apiserver/app/options/options.go#L197-L205) since 1.9*.

-Before it is decided to make out-of-tree a default selection for the release, the 1st step will be initiated by the `FeatureGate` resource described above.
-In the designated release for switch from in-tree for a particular platform, the 1st step will be a part of default upgrade procedure.
+Before it is decided to make out-of-tree a default selection for the release, the first step will be initiated by the `FeatureGate` resource described above.
+In the designated release for switch from in-tree for a particular platform, the first step will be a part of default upgrade procedure.

 Once the provider is moved to out-of-tree, the migration mechanism will be disabled.
 When all existing in-tree providers are moved to out-of-tree, the implementation will be safe to remove.

 #### Bootstrap changes

-Once an out-of-tree provider is released (GA), the `CCM` will be created as a static pod on the bootstrap node, to ensure swift removal of the `node.cloudprovider.kubernetes.io/uninitialized: true` taint from any newly created `Nodes`.
+Once an out-of-tree provider is released (GA), the `CCM` will be created as a static pod on the bootstrap node, to ensure swift removal of the `node.cloudprovider.kubernetes.io/uninitialized` taint from any newly created `Nodes`.
 Later stages, including cluster upgrades will be managed by an operator, which will ensure stability of the configuration, and will run the `CCM` in a `Deployment`.
 Initial usage of the static pod is justified by the need for `CCM` to initialise `Nodes` before the `kube-scheduler` is able to schedule regular workloads (eg the operator for `CCM` managed by Deployment).

-Static pod deployed on bootstrap will only run `cloud-node` controller from the controller stack.
-This one in particular manage `Node` taint removal and all other `Node` related operations in `CCM`.
-Other controllers are not needed during bootstrap, and so being excluded.
+A static pod deployed on the bootstrap node will only run the `cloud-node` controller.
+This controller in particular, manages `Node` taint removal and all other `Node` related operations in `CCM`.
+Other controllers are not needed during bootstrap, and so can be excluded.

-Bootstrap static pod for cloud provider would be provisioned unconditionally on bootstrap machine once is added to `CCCMO` render implementation.
-The constraint for enabling `cloud-node` controller only on bootstrap will make sure this pod won't do anything for cloud providers wihich didn't undergo full transtition this release, or don't have enabled `TechPreview` `FeatureGate` from startup.
+The bootstrap static pod for the cloud provider will be provisioned unconditionally on bootstrap nodes once the platform is supported by the `CCCMO` render implementation.
+The constraint for enabling the `cloud-node` controller only on bootstrap will make sure this pod won't do anything for cloud providers which have not yet fully transitioned to `CCM`s, or don't have the `TechPreview` `FeatureGate` enabled from startup.

 *Note: Render implementation used in bootstrap is currently a standard step for operators required to be a part of day 1 installation procedure.
 Our case is justified by reqirement to provision `control-plane` Nodes, and allow API server to be fully rolled-out there.*